 - Bryce Canyon National Park - Who knew what a hoodoo was before visiting this fascinating National park near Bryce, UT?
 We sure didn't!
 The relatively small scale of the canyon and the bizarre formations make for an accessible and almost mystical park experience.

 - Zion National Park - Zion Canyon is yet another fabulous National Park in Utah, accessed via Springdale.
-It is much larger than Bryce Canyon and has a variety of trails from the narrow to the hair-raising Angel's Landing.
+It is much larger than Bryce Canyon and has a variety of trails from the narrow to the hair-raising Angels Landing.
+If you'd like to hike up to Angels Landing, you will need a permit and will need to make a reservation.
+Check the Zion National Park's website for more details.

 - Bonnie and Clyde's Death Car - Though the unincorporated Primm, NV has several tourist attractions, the main one is this bullet-riddled car where the infamous duo finally met an end to their Depression-era crime spree.
 By all accounts, it is the authentic car.